DavideFauri/theatre/README.md

 It currently supports:
   * Full title page, with author, copyright, draft number and contact information;
-  * Easy character declaration, with a special font for starred characters and the possibility to define a new character on-the-fly;
+  * User-friendly way to declare new main characters and extras, and a larger, bolded font for specific characters (e.g. for an actor’s own copy of the script);
   * Automatic cast list generation, with support for group characters and character descriptions;
-  * Acts and scenes with optional titles, proper numbering, automatic table of contents;
+  * Acts and scenes with optional titles, proper numbering, automatic table of contents.
-  * Automatic list of characters present in each scene (working, some issues).

-It will support:
+It will soon support:
+  * Larger, bolded font in cast list too for specific characters (also in title page?)
   * Stage directions
   * Technical directions

+It will eventually support:
+  * Automatic list of characters present in each scene (still some issues)
   * Customizable formatting for all elements (titles, dialogue, stage and technical directions)
   * A TikZ-drawn stage template before each act to annotate the stage layout (doors, furniture...)
-  * Similar smaller drawings at the right side of the page to annotate actor's movements during scenes
+  * Similar smaller drawings at the right side of the page to let actors annotate their movements during scenes
   * Landscape mode
   * Rehearsal mode (actor's line intentionally left blank)